Browser outdated: Flight search is not supported in IE version 10 or lesser. Please visit malaysiaairlines.com with supported browser.

 Appointed as Non-Executive Director of Malaysia Airlines Berhad and Malaysia Aviation Group Berhad effective 7 March 2022.
 He currently chairs the Board Governance and Risk Committee and a member of Board Nomination and Remuneration Committee.

-Tunku Alizakri is currently the Chairman of Malaysia Venture Capital Management Berhad (“MAVCAP”) and a Board Member of Prudential BSN Takaful, Bumi Amanda Berhad, IHH Healthcare Berhad, and Sime Darby Plantation Berhad.
+Tunku Alizakri is currently the Chairman of Malaysia Venture Capital Management Berhad (“MAVCAP”) and a Board Member of Prudential BSN Takaful, Bumi Amanda Berhad, IHH Healthcare Berhad, and Sime Darby Plantation Berhad and Petronas Dagangan Berhad.
+He also sits on the Board of Trustees at the Yayasan Hasanah and Yayasan Amanah Mahkota.
 He has nearly 30 years of experience in senior management roles and Boards across various industries covering, amongst others, the national retirement fund, financial services telecommunications and the oil & gas industry.

 He served as the CEO of Employees Provident Fund of Malaysia (“EPF”) from 2018-2021 where he played a pivotal role in the digital business transformation of EPF to increase members’ digital experience and improve operational efficiency.
 This included the launch of i-Invest and i-Saraan to deliver value to members in a digital era.
 Before his role at EPF, he held several senior management roles in various organisations, including Bank Negara, Maybank, and Digi.